 Advantages of Neuromarketing

-Neuromarketing not only derives data from information provided with the help of survey answers but also observes eye movements, facial expressions, shifts of the mouse cursor, etc. which comes out from the unconscious mind help in determining desires which are true rather than consciously questioning and answering in a controlled manner.
+2. Uses market research data as well as neural activity: Neuromarketing not only derives data from information provided with the help of survey answers but also observes eye movements, facial expressions, shifts of the mouse cursor, etc. which comes out from the unconscious mind to help in determining desires which are true rather than consciously questioning and answering in a controlled manner.

-It acts as a Value for money: with the new digital tools and techniques, it is helpful in lowering the price of the research by providing quality of the insight .today through the software tools available online today providing depth and quality of insights which is available in lower price.
+3. It acts as a Value for money: the new digital tools and techniques, help lower the price of the research by providing quality insight, The software tools available online today provide depth and quality of insights which is available at a lower price.

-Linking content to the physiological reactions: with the help of establishing links between physiological reactions and particular videos of the moments.
-Elements related to the website, design of packaging, etc. and measurement of emotions provided through the reaction of customer leads to improve those parts which lack or indulge in provoking negative feedback.
+5. Linking content to the physiological reactions: with the help of establishing links between physiological reactions and particular videos of the moments.
+Elements related to the website, design of packaging, etc., and measurement of emotions provided through the reaction of customers lead to improve those parts which lack or indulge in provoking negative feedback.

 Here is a video by Marketing91 on Neuromarketing.

-Ethical concerns: some people think that it is getting inside in the brain of the customer but the reality is this that neuromarketing use to do what a psychologist does.
+1. Ethical concerns: some people think that it is getting inside the brain of the customer but the reality is that neuromarketing used to do what a psychologist does.
 It helps in learning patterns and outcomes of behavior not more than that.

-Specific skills are required: the more specific skills lead to the higher achievement of insights.
-In the past, it is required to have a scientific background but now it so easy to understand the reports with the advancement of technology.
+2. Specific skills are required: more specific skills lead to the higher achievement of insights.
+In the past, it is required to have a scientific background but now it is so easy to understand the reports with the advancement of technology.

-Due to the changing lifestyle and living standards, it is essential for marketers to know and capture the subconscious mind of the customers.
-In order to fulfill the demand of the customers, it is required to make product preferably inclined to the customer needs.
+Due to the changing lifestyle and living standards, marketers need to know and capture the subconscious mind of the customers.
+To fulfill the demand of the customers, it is required to make products preferably inclined to the customer needs.

-Therefore neuromarketing is necessary as it is known as the branch of the neuroscience .it helps researchers with the help of using medical technologies to know the reactions of the consumer regarding particular brands, advertisement or slogans related to it.
+Therefore neuromarketing is necessary as it is known as the branch of neuroscience .it helps researchers with the help of using medical technologies to know the reactions of the consumer regarding particular brands, advertisements, or slogans related to it.